mujahidi/acf-typography/README.md

 ## Installation

-- Download the plugin from [WordPress Repository](https://wordpress.org/plugins/acf-typography-field/) or use the [Latest Release](releases)
+- Download the plugin from [WordPress Repository](https://wordpress.org/plugins/acf-typography-field/) or use the latest release from this repository.
 - Google API Key is required for Google Fonts.
 Please add one by going to `WordPress Admin Dashboard > Settings > ACF Typography Settings`

-## Limitations
-- Google Fonts CSS gets enqueued only on the front-end of posts and pages.

 ## Changelog
 See changelog on [CHANGELOG.md](CHANGELOG.md) file.